jentery/gloomhaven/index.md

 Gloomhaven also levels up or "gains prosperity" over time.
 Leveling up Gloomhaven means more items are for sale there.
 Prosperity is tracked on the campaign board (bottom).

+When you visit Gloomhaven, you can play a city card, which will provide you with choices.
+The outcomes are usually good (compare with road cards, see below).

 ## Scenarios

 The game consists of 95 scenarios, some of which are linked.
 You can track your progress through the game using the campaign board, which is mostly a map.